On the Estimation of Latent Distances Using Graph Distances: Discussion

 Regarding Issue 2, in numerical experiments we have found that the graph distances, although grossly inaccurate, are nevertheless useful for embedding the points using (classical) multidimensional scaling.
-This remains surprising to us and we do not have a good understanding of the situation.
-(Note if one is truly interested in estimating the Euclidean distances, one may use graph distances, apply multidimensional scaling, and then compute the distances between the embedded points.)
+Thus, if one is truly interested in estimating the Euclidean distances, one may use graph distances as rough proxies for the underlying distances, apply multidimensional scaling, and then compute the distances between the embedded points.
 For a numerical illustration, see \figref{rectangle_regularization_mds}.
+This phenomenon remains surprising to us and we do not have a good understanding of the situation.